Aszura/AceEngine/README.md

 * Glew

 # Building
 The project comes with a Visual Studio 2013 solution in the "Source" folder.
-However, a CMake project has been added to support building for other versions as well.

 # Controls
 * Mouse: Look around